 In 2014, 25% of people in the UK showed some engagement with the issue of biodiversity loss.
-These are people who are aware of the threat to
+These are people who are aware of the threat to biodiversity in the UK, are concerned about the

 This indicator addresses awareness of biodiversity and understanding of its value, concern about biodiversity loss, as well as support for performing actions that can help to conserve it.
 It uses a hierarchical system to group people in the UK according to the extent to which they are aware of the threat to biodiversity in the UK, their level of concern about the loss of biodiversity and the number and type of actions they take to support and protect it.